Filter By Department

 216.615.7589 | mBrown@CleveFdn.org

-Monica earned a bachelor's degree from Kent State University and a master's degree in human resources and labor relations from Cleveland State University.
-She is a certified senior professional in human resources and serves as a mentor to junior level human resources professionals through the Cleveland Society for Human Resources Management.
+Monica earned a bachelor of science from Kent State University and a master’s degree in labor relations and human resources management from Cleveland State University.
+She is a certified senior professional in human resources and was awarded the distinction of Business Leader in the 2012 HR Awards sponsored by ERC/CSHRM.

 Sylvia E. PérezExecutive Office